Paris

 Practical bits, answered

 Picnic in Luxembourg Gardens or along the Seine with goodies from Marché Bastille (Thu/Sun) or Rue Cler market street.
-Free walking tours (tip-based, EUR 15-20) are excellent for orientation.
-Many churches like Notre-Dame Cathedral offer free entry and rival paid attractions.
-Bring a reusable water bottle - Paris tap water is excellent and fountains are everywhere.
+Free walking tours are tip-based - budget EUR 15-25 per person for your guide.
+Many churches offer free entry and rival paid attractions; Notre-Dame Cathedral is free but book a timed entry reservation in advance, as demand has been heavy since its December 2024 reopening.
+Bring a reusable water bottle - Paris tap water is excellent, fountains are everywhere, and restaurants are required by law to bring you free tap water if you ask for "une carafe d'eau".

 August is when Parisians vacation—many local restaurants and shops close, but major attractions stay open and are less crowded.
 December brings magical Christmas markets and festive lights.
 Spring (April-May) offers perfect weather, blooming gardens, and moderate crowds.
 Book accommodations 2-3 months ahead for best prices.